The 21 Point Checklist for Launching and Marketing your Website in 2019

 Step 18: Transfer your website's files to your web host

-The copy of your website on your computer is called the local version, and the copy on the web host is called the production version.
+The copy of your website on your computer is the local version, and the copy on the web host is the production version.
 Now your website’s launch will be complete.

 Step 19: Check functionality

 Make sure all details and features are functioning correctly across your site.
-This may include elements such as lead generation forms, email list signups, comments, and social sharing.
+Include elements such as lead generation forms, email list signups, comments, and social sharing.

 Step 20: Test your website in a variety of web browsers